ScienceOfComputerProgramming/SCICO-D-23-00335/runexperiment.md

 ### Emotion heatmaps

-To produce emotion heatmaps from the traces (as in Figure 5 in the paper), Go to `eplaytesting-pipeline`, then do:
+To produce emotion heatmaps from the traces (as in Figure 4 and 5 in the paper), Go to `eplaytesting-pipeline`, then do:

 ```
 > python3 ./mkHeatmaps.py